 A Closer Look at Common Sweeteners

-Many of us think that artificial sweeteners are those little packets seen in coffee shops.
-However, the truth is, many of us consume these sweeteners on a daily basis.
-From a granola bar to protein powder; these are widely used in processed foods including but not limited to baked goods, sodas, juices and dairy products.
+Think artificial sweeteners are just those little packets often seen coffee shops?
+The reality is, many of us are consuming these sweeteners every day, often without realizing it.
+From granola bars to protein powders, artificial sweeteners are hidden in a wide range of processed foods, including but not limited to baked goods, sodas, juices and dairy products.

-In my last article I touched briefly on the comparison between artificial sweeteners and sugar; and today I thought I would go a bit deeper into the different types of sweeteners, what to look out for, and the do’s and don’ts when reaching for something sweet.
+In our last article, we touched briefly on the differences between artificial sweeteners and sugar; so today we will to go a bit deeper into the different types of sweeteners, what to look out for, and the do’s and don’ts when reaching for something sweet.

 So how did these come to be?
-Let’s start from the beginning…
+Let’s start at the beginning.

-Saccharin is available commercially as “sodium saccharin”, “calcium saccharin” or “acid saccharin”.
+On food ingredients lists, saccharin is may be labelled as “sodium saccharin”, “calcium saccharin” or “acid saccharin”.

-This sweetener is made of aspartic acid and was accidentally created by a chemist who was initially testing an anti-ulcer drug.
+Yet another accidental discovery, aspartame was created by a chemist who was initially testing an anti-ulcer drug.
 It is now considered by many to be the most dangerous sweetener.
 Studies with mice have shown chemical overstimulation of neural cells, leading to impaired memory and increased brain oxidative stress.

-Aspartame is available commercially as “aspartame” and is often combined with sucralose.
+Aspartame is made from aspartic acid and is available commercially as “aspartame” and often combined with sucralose.
 It is also sold under the brand names NutraSweet and Equal.

-While I am warning you about the potential risks of the sweeteners discussed above, I am glad to say, that it is not all doom and gloom.
+While it’s important to be aware of the potential risks of the sweeteners discussed above, the good news is it’s not all doom and gloom.

 TIP TO CONSIDER: Some stevia sweeteners mix steviol glycosides with sucralose in the form of dextrose, or sugar alcohols.
 It is important to make sure you are only using pure unadulterated stevia.

-We use stevia in its natural form of steviol glycosides in our Zupafood Range.
-We also use fruit extracts as a natural flavour boost to make them taste great.
+We use stevia in its natural form of steviol glycosides in our Zupafood Range, plus fruit extracts as a natural flavor boost to make them taste great.